eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 The element `<allocation-stats>` shows a snapshot, which was taken before the cycle started, of the allocation status of the mutator threads.
 In this example, the thread that used the most memory was `LargeThreadPool-thread-68`.

-For this example, at the start of this GC increment, the *tenure* area is low on free memory, as expected.
+For this example, at the start of this GC increment, the tenure area is low on free memory, as expected.
 25% of the total heap is available as free memory, which is split between the following areas of the heap:

-- The *nursery* area, which has 223.7 MB (234,609,440B) of free memory available.
-The free memory is only available in the *allocate* space of the *nursery* area.
-The *survivor* space of the *nursery* area is reported as 'full' to reflect that no available memory is available to allocate to the mutator threads.
+- The nursery area, which has 223.7 MB (234,609,440B) of free memory available.
+The free memory is only available in the *allocate* space of the nursery area.
+The *survivor* space of the nursery area is reported as 'full' to reflect that no available memory is available to allocate to the mutator threads.
 The entire *survivor* space is reserved for GC operations during the GC increment.
-- The *tenure* area, which has 40.5 MB (42,439,200B) available as free memory, which is only 5% of its total memory.
-Most of this free memory is in the large object allocation area(LOA).
-Almost no free memory is available in the small object allocation area(SOA).
+- The tenure area, which has 40.5 MB (42,439,200B) available as free memory, which is only 5% of its total memory.
+Most of this free memory is in the large object area (LOA).
+Almost no free memory is available in the small object area (SOA).

 The `<gc-op>` elements and their child elements contain information about the increment’s operations and suboperations.
 The final increment of the `gencon` global cycle consists of multiple operations, each logged with a `<gc-op>` element.
 The type of operation is shown by the `<gc-op>` `type` attribute.
 The final increment of the example log runs five types of operation: